drush-ops/drush/docs/commands.md

 1. The filename must end in Commands.php (e.g. FooCommands.php)
 1. The enclosing directory must be named Commands
 1. The directory above Commands must be one of:
-    1. Folders listed in the 'include' option (see `drush topic docs:configuration`).
+    1. Folders listed in the 'include' option.
     1.  ../drush, /drush and /sites/all/drush relative to the current Drupal installation.

 Avoiding the loading of certain Commandfiles (Note: not functional right now).